Vlastimirović dynasty: Vlastimir, Mutimir and Pribislav

 Prince Mutimir (ruled c.
 851–891), the son of Vlastimir, managed to defeat the Bulgarians once again in 834–835, also capturing the son of the Bulgar Khan.
 The Serbs and Bulgarians made peace.
 The remaining years were marked by internal dynastic wars.
 In 892, prince Pribislav Mutimirović was overthrown by his cousin, prince Petar Gojniković.

-By the middle of the 9th century, the process of Christianization of Serbia was finalized, and the Eparchy of Ras was established, in the time of Byzantine emperor Basil I.
+By the middle of the 9th century, the process of Christianization of Serbia was finalized.

 Petar, Pavle, Zaharija and Časlav

-Prince Petar Gojniković was recognized by the Bulgarians, now the greatest power in Southeastern Europe, although the peace was not to last; the Byzantines had sent an envoy to Serbia promising greater independence in return for Petar leading an army against the Bulgarians.
-A Bulgarian ally, Mihajlo Višević, who had seen a threat in Petar during the latter's conquest of Bosnia and Neretva, heard of the possible alliance and warned the Bulgarian Tzar, who later sent a protege, Pavle Branović, to rule Serbia.
+Prince Petar Gojniković was recognized by the Bulgarians, the greatest power in Southeastern Europe at the start of the 10th century, although the peace was not to last; the Byzantines had sent an envoy to Serbia promising greater independence in return for Petar leading an army against the Bulgarians.
+A Bulgarian ally, Mihajlo Višević, who had seen a threat in Petar during the latter's conquest of Neretva, heard of the possible alliance and warned the Bulgarian Tzar, who later sent a protege, Pavle Branović, to rule Serbia.
 In the meantime, Zaharija Pribislavljević was sent by the Byzantines to take the Serbian throne, but he was captured by Pavle and sent to Bulgaria.
 Pavle was then approached by the Byzantines, and so Zaharija was persuaded by the Bulgarians to switch sides.
 Pavle planned an attack on Bulgaria, but Tzar Simeon was warned again, and dispatched Zaharija with an army, promising him the throne if he defeated Pavle, which he did.
 Zaharija soon resumed his Byzantine alliance, also uniting several Slavic tribes along the common border to revolt against the Bulgarians.
 Several Bulgarian generals were beheaded, their heads sent to Constantinople by Zaharija as a symbol of allegiance.
 In 924 a large Bulgarian army led by Časlav Klonimirović, the second cousin, ravaged Serbia, forcing Zaharija to flee.
 Instead of instating Časlav, however the Bulgarians annexed Serbia between 924 and 927.

-Prince Časlav took the throne in 927, with the death of the Bulgar Tzar, and immediately concluded an alliance with the Byzantine Empire.
+Prince Časlav took the throne in 933, seven years after the Croatian–Bulgarian battle of 926.
 Eastern Orthodox influence greatly increased and Časlav maintained close ties with the Byzantines throughout his reign.
-He enlarged Serbia, uniting the tribes of Bosnia, Herzegovina, Old Serbia and Montenegro (which included Pagania, Zahumlje, Travunia, Konavle, Bosnia and Rascia into Serbia, ι Σερβλια).
-He took over regions previously held by Michael Višević, who disappears from the historical record in 925.
-The De Administrando Imperio describes his realm: the shores of the Adriatic Sea, the Sava river and the Morava valley as well as today's northern Albania.

 The written information about the first dynasty ends with the death of Časlav.